Ben Enwonwu: Career

-Impact on the modern art world
+Legacy

+Sylvester Ogbechie contends that Enwonwu's legacy lies in his role in shaping Nigeria's emerging national identity during the late 1940s and 1950s.
+His most celebrated and arguably finest sculpture, Anyanwu (“Eye of the Sun”), is displayed on the facade of the National Museum in Lagos.
 Ogbechie describes his art as "[the opening up of] third space in art history whose nature and parameters are at variance with art history's exclusionary narratives of modernity and its inscription of the modern artist-subject as a white, Western European male".
 Recognition of his bronze sculpture of the Queen proved that he, as an African modern artist, used his practice to develop a new kind of modern art whose ideals of representation and notions of artistic identity were different from conventional art-historical narrative of European modernist practice.

 Tutu, a series of three portraits of the Ife princess Adetutu Ademiluyi ('Tutu'), were painted by Enwonwu in 1973 and have been missing since 1975.
 One of the three paintings was rediscovered in 2017 in a London flat.
 It was sold for £1,205,000 in an auction held by Bonhams.
 The portrait of Tutu, one of the three made by the painter, is a Nigerian national icon and considered a reconciliation symbol between the government and Biafran separatists after the civil war.

 A painting by Enwonwu, titled "Owo Market" and showing a marketplace scene in the Nigerian city of Owo, and dated 1949, was restored on the BBC programme The Repair Shop, broadcast on 7 August 2019.
-The painting's owner had known Enwonwu, and described him as a lovely man always with a flower in his lapel and some of his work can be found in the Kakofoni Group Gallery.
+A series of wooden sculptures created by Enwonwu for the London headquarters of the Daily Mirror in 1961 was discovered in the garage of the Bethnal Green Academy, the old school of the infamous Kray Twins in 2013, leading some to speculate that they were the ones who stole them.

+From October 2025 to May 2026, Enwonwu will be at the centre of an exhibition of a Nigerian Modernism exhibit at the Tate Modern in London, with over 60 of his pieces showing in a dedicated room, cementing his position as one of the biggest post-colonial Nigerian, even African, artists.